Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

 The Denver Nuggets are 5.5-point favorites heading into Game 2 of the Western Conference Finals against the Los Angeles Lakers at Ball Arena on Thursday, starting at 8:30 PM ET on ESPN.
-The Nuggets hold a 1-0 lead in the series.
-The matchup's point total is set at 226.5.
+The Nuggets hold a 1-0 series lead.
+The over/under for the matchup is 226.5.

 Nuggets vs. Lakers Odds & Info